microsoft/sqlworkshops/sql2019lab/03_Availability.md

 Both of these scenarios can lead to the following problems:

 - A **long** time to **recover** the database should it be taken offline or SQL Server shutdown while a long running transaction is active.
-- **Transaction rollback** these long running transactions take a **long time** holding locks.
+- **Transaction rollback** for queries with alot of modifications can take a **long time** holding locks.
 - The **transaction log** may grow unexpectedly because it **cannot be truncated** due to an active transactions.

 <p><b><a name="solution">The Solution</a></b></p>

-Accelerated Database Recovery attempts to solve all of these problems by using a concept called the **Persistent Version Store (PVS)**.
-This is not the same version store that is kept in tempdb for snapshot isolation.The PVS is stored in the user database inside the rows of a page or in an off-row store internal table.
+Accelerated Database Recovery (ADR) attempts to solve these problems by using a concept called the **Persistent Version Store (PVS)**.
+This is not the same version store that is kept in tempdb for snapshot isolation.
+The PVS is stored in the user database inside the rows of a page or in an off-row store internal table.
 Because it is persistent (i.e. survives restarts) it can be used for recovery purposes.

-Now the **redo** and **undo** phases of recovery can be significantly faster (hence the term accelerated) because versions can be used to determine the state of a transaction (vs having to logically undo non-committed transactions).
+Now the **redo** and **undo** phases of recovery can be significantly faster (hence the term accelerated) because versions can be used to determine the state of a transaction (vs having to logically undo uncommitted transactions).

 These diagrams from the documentation show the recovery process with and without ADR.